Welcome! I am so happy you are here!

 My Family’s Journey

 My family started to focus on eating wholesome foods when my husband was diagnosed with cancer in 2009.
-At that time, our son was four months old, we had just moved into a new city (Calgary, Alberta).
+At that time, our son was only four months old and we had just moved into a new city (Calgary, Alberta).
 We were trying to make our new home, meet new friends and basically start over.

-With the knowledge from my medical degree from Romania and my MSc. in Biochemistry from the University of Saskatchewan (Canada), I spent many hours reading numerous books, articles, and webpages trying to understand why the cancer occurred and what was within our control to prevent it from reoccurring.
+With the knowledge from my Romanian medical degree and my MSc. in Biochemistry from the University of Saskatchewan (Canada), I spent many hours reading numerous books, articles and webpages trying to understand why the cancer occurred and what was within our control to prevent it from reoccurring.
 We decided to change our diet and some of our habits to lower the chance that the cancer would return.